 - using policies, procedures, and regular training to help us operate with integrity, defend against economic crime and protect society.

 - keeping customers’ money and personal data safe and secure by managing cyber risks.

 - respecting and protecting our customers’ data, ensuring privacy.

-- providing a range of ways customers can raise a concern.
+- providing a range of ways for customers to raise concerns.

 The right to freedom from slavery and human trafficking

 Modern slavery and human trafficking is a crime.
-Financial institutions are able to use their systems and controls to minimise the risks to customers.
-Nationwide is committed to fighting modern slavery throughout our retail business, our operations and our supply chain.
+Financial institutions use their systems and controls to minimise the risk to customers.
+Nationwide is committed to fighting modern slavery throughout its retail business, operations and supply chain.
 Our anti-slavery approach has three focus areas:

 - detect and disrupt

 We mitigate and manage the risk of modern slavery through a range of controls and due diligence processes.
 These include:

 - recruiting colleagues in a responsible way, providing training, and promoting channels for speaking up and whistleblowing.